aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/introduction-to-linq-reporting-engine/_index.md

 ﻿---
-title: Introduction to LINQ Reporting Engine – Aspose.Words for Java
+title: Introduction to LINQ Reporting Engine in Java
 articleTitle: Introduction to LINQ Reporting Engine
 linktitle: Introduction to LINQ Reporting Engine
 description: "Overview LINQ Reporting Engine to build a report Java."